PFAS 101

 Journalism and Reporting

-Reporting on PFAS aka “Forever Chemicals” has increased drastically in the past decade.
+Reporting on PFAS has increased drastically in the past decade.
 A key article for spurring public attention is the NY Times Article “The Lawyer Who Became DuPont’s Worst Nightmare”.

-This article caused a great deal of buzz, resulted in two films including the documentary THE DEVIL WE KNOW and Hollywood feature film DARK WATERS.
+This article caused a great deal of buzz, resulting in two films, including the documentary THE DEVIL WE KNOW and the Hollywood feature film DARK WATERS.

 For anyone from the North Carolina area looking for the local scoop, we recommend a radio documentary by Vince Winkel: Gen X - A Toxic Year.